blakeblackshear/frigate/docs/docs/integrations/api.md

 Returns a thumbnail for the event id optimized for notifications.
 Works while the event is in progress and after completion.
 Passing `?format=android` will convert the thumbnail to 2:1 aspect ratio.

+### `GET /api/<camera_name>/<label>/thumbnail.jpg`

+Returns the thumbnail from the latest event for the given camera and label combo.
+Using `any` as the label will return the latest thumbnail regardless of type.

 ### `GET /api/events/<id>/clip.mp4`

 Returns the clip for the event id.
 Works after the event has ended.